milesroberts-123/slim-sweep-cnn/README.md

 - [x] Add rule for generating table of parameters?

-- [ ] Increase simulation length to 250,000 generations, decrease mutation rate to 1e-7?
+- [x] Calculate heterozygosity periodically to see if population reaches an equilibrium

+- [x] Add simulation length as parameter

+- [x] Add mutation rate as parameter

+- [x] Add recombination rate as parameter

 - [ ] include polymorphism position information as another input to the network, output position table at the same time as image creation